5 stars

 3 – Renewable Power

-In sum, the revenue for the renewable power industry has maintained a Compound Annual Growth Rate (CAGR) of 0.0% across the last five years, culminating in an anticipated total of $38.7 billion in 2024.
+In sum, the renewable power industry’s revenue has maintained a Compound Annual Growth Rate (CAGR) of 0.0% over the last five years, culminating in an anticipated total of $38.7 billion in 2024.
 This includes a projected increase of 1.1% for 2024.

 • Profit of the sector in 2024: $6.4B